 Also, mutual fund SIPs have the power of compounding, whereas real estate investments only have an average inflation rate that gets added to the asset value year on year.

 To plan your child’s education, you should also ensure that your portfolio has the necessary liquidity.
-The property sale is a difficult and lengthy process, requiring time-in-hand.
+The property sale is a difficult and lengthy process, requiring time in hand.

 Mutual fund redemption is instant, and the investor receives the funds in 2-3 business days.
 The properties in a preferential location have a reasonable appreciation rate, but that may not always be the case.

-Distress selling takes place in case of an urgent need for money through a property sale, that is, property sold at much less than actual market value.
+Distress selling takes place in case of an urgent need for money through a property sale, that is, property sold at much less than the actual market value.

-But in the case of mutual funds, even during emergencies, the investments are sold at the market value.
+But in the case of mutual funds, even during emergencies, the investments are sold at market value.
 Therefore, transparency and liquidity are more in mutual fund investments.

 These points are more than enough for a parent to choose mutual funds or other alternate investment options over real estate while planning their kid’s education.